jlonge4/local_llama/README.md

 DISCLAIMER: This is an experimental repo, not an end all be all for your solution.
 It is meant as a way forward towards many use cases for local offline use of LLMs.

+## New Update!

+If you wish to use the latest update of this repo, I have now added support for ollama if you wish to run that and not install a gguf model via download.
+The performance gain by using ollama is astronomical, kudos to those folks!

 ## Installation

 On windows you have to have Visual Studio with a C compiler installed.